Lolfreak/Steam-Games-Analysis/README.md

 * ![4b73dc1055a27d3a5b9e2a37be344b412](https://github.com/Lolfreak/Steam-Games-Analysis/assets/70129212/39188377-9def-4118-8238-e70b6158a0c1) Glyn Jong ([@Glynjong](https://github.com/Glynjong)) - Machine Learning (Core Analysis)
 * ![ddoti21-a26e9393-d2ca-4802-a142-4cc3329d07da2](https://github.com/Lolfreak/Steam-Games-Analysis/assets/70129212/4fea2ff8-b4e1-4a2b-9caa-06eb523ad547) Brian Goh ([@ykrainn](https://github.com/ykrainn)) - Data Cleaning & Data Visualisation (Set the stage)
 * ![Beru_Solo_leveling2](https://github.com/Lolfreak/Steam-Games-Analysis/assets/70129212/29320996-d64d-4374-b3c7-638bb9b15668) Muhd Alfiq ([@Lolfreak](https://github.com/Lolfreak)) - Data Analysis, Conclusion (Your motivation & Finish Strong)
-## Background
+## Background & Motivation
+- In 2023, the Steam platform reported around 33 million peak concurrent Steam users worldwide, an increase from 27.4 million in just two years from 2021.
+There are also over 73 thousand games available on Steam, with over 9000 games being published in the first 9 months of 2023 alone.
+This shows that Steam is the main platform of many gamers who would want to purchase and play many different varieties of games.
 - With a high number of active users on Steam, what can businesses and game companies do to leverage on this platform by learning about the trends in gaming?
 This leads to our problem definition.
 ## Problem Definition
-- We would to like to find out what makes a video game (on steam) popular.
+- We would to like to **find out what makes a video game (on steam) popular**.
 - Which model is used to be the best to predict it?
 ## Models Used
 - [Random Forest Classifier](https://scikit-learn.org/stable/modules/ensemble.html#random-forests) - An ensemble learning method for classification and regression